Rewriting Wally for iOS 16 and SwiftUI 4

 Background

-While this may once again prove true with Wally 4, I really wanted to put time and energy into polishing it this time.
+While I have been maintaining Wally for many years now, I really wanted to put time into polishing it this time.
 I started migrating old code in the beginning of July, then took some summer time off before I resumed work in August.
-I then worked with the app part time until mid-September, and only missed the iOS 16 launch date because of a family trip (easily worth it).

 Migrating old code

 When I rewrote Wally last year, I added app-agnostic code to a framework target within the app project.
-This time, to really separate the domain code from the app, to make creating new future app versions easier, I created a Wally-specific Swift package and added it to the app as a local pacakge.
-This lets me work on things like assets, general views, styles etc. directly in the package, without having to open the app project, and make the app project only contain app-specific functionality.
+This time, to really separate the domain code from the app, I created a Wally-specific Swift package and added it to the app as a local pacakge.

-With the local package in place, I began moving code over from the old framework target, rewriting and improving it as I went along.
-If some old code fitter better in one of my open-source projects, I moved it there.
-If it could be reused in any of my other apps, I moved it to my company package.
+With the local package in place, I began moving code from the framework target, rewriting and improving it as I went along.
+If some old code fitter better in my open-source projects, I moved it there.
+If it could be reused in my other apps, I moved it to my company package.

-I also decided to replace Quick & Nimble with XCTests to make the unit tests as plain as possible, with great support for new Swift features like async/await.
-This is something that I also have begun doing in my other projects, even though rewriting unit tests is far down on my todo list.
+I also replaced Quick & Nimble with XCTests to make unit tests as plain as possible, with support for new Swift features like async/await.

 Migrating old data